Skip to main content

 in that portion of the infrastructure.

-recursive servers.
-Alternatively, some recursive servers could
+to specific recursive servers.
+Alternatively, some recursive servers

-available.
+publicly available.

-Between recursive resolvers and caching/forwarding or stub resolvers,
+Between recursive resolvers and caching/forwarding or stub resolvers

-different performance tiers.
+subscribers to different performance tiers.

 In the ideal implementation, client and server would bidirectionally